 Perhaps you are retired and you’re looking for something that will reignite your passion.

 No matter where you are in life, teaching Lamaze childbirth education will fit into your schedule.
 Classes are offered week nights and weekends, and instructors can design their schedule accordingly.
 As you’re ready to grow, so is your career.

 3. You Want a Rewarding Career that Pays Well

 While no one should become a childbirth educator simply because of the pay scale, it’s simply a fact of life that we must earn a living wage at our jobs.

 According to salary.com, the national average for a childbirth educator is $65,329.
 Some educators teach classes in the hospital setting.
 Others teach their own classes independently.
 As the business owner, you get to set your own fees.
 What’s your budget?
 What are your overhead costs?
 How much do you need to make?

 That’s what you make.

 4. You Want a Rewarding Career That Doesn’t Require a College Degree or Medical Training

-While many nurses become childbirth educators, a college degree or specialized medical training is not a requirement.
+While many nurses become childbirth educators, a college degree or specialized nursing/medical training is not a requirement.
 In fact, simply being a nurse, midwife, or doctor does not qualify one to teach childbirth education.
 It’s a specialized certification that’s available to anyone regardless of your educational background.